caiusno1/caiusno1/README.md

 We research how AI can be explained using everyday explainations and via co-construction.
 My role is that of a techical assistant for empirical research.
 I create material, write scripts to analyse the results and also help with "everyday problems".
 In paralell, I am still studying computer science on master level.
 I will soon write my master thesis :).
 I am interested in Human Computer Interaction, Consistency, Model-Driven Engineering, Cognitive Psychology and Explainability ...
-You can reach me via my blog @ [https://blog.kai-biermeier.de](https://blog.kai-biermeier.de).
-Or via mail blog@kai-biermeier.de.
+You can reach me via mail blog@kai-biermeier.de.
 I am most probably happy to answer your questions ;-).
 I am currious about the following technologies:
 - Augmented Reality (MRTK, ARCore, Vuforia)
 - the Eclipse Modelling Framework